Huzaif69/VPS-BOT-FOR-DISCORD/README.md

 ``CAN INSTALL ALL THINGS`` REAL VPS
 ``EASY TO SETUP``
-``NODE AUTO DELETION`` IF YOUR VPS GET FULLED STORAGE WITH ALL SSH VPS THEN IT WILL DELETE ALL VPS BTW IF YOU INDEED THEN DM @BossOPMC
+``NODE AUTO DELETION`` IF YOUR VPS GET FULLED STORAGE WITH ALL SSH VPS THEN IT WILL DELETE ALL VPS BTW IF YOU INDEED THEN DM @huzaif909
-``CPU&GPU CRYPTO AUTOBAN`` IT CAN BAN ALL CRYPTO IF YOU ENABLE ``anti.sh`` ``MORE COMMAND AND PACKAGE ADDING SOON``
+``MORE COMMAND AND PACKAGE ADDING SOON``

 ## OS Supported Versions

-Use this section to tell people about which versions of your project are currently being supported with security updates.
+``Use this section to tell people about which versions of your project are currently being supported with security updates.``

 | Version | Supported          |
 | ------- | ------------------ |